open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 spans and passes the export-friendly span data representations to the configured `SpanExporter`.

+The processor SHOULD export a batch when `scheduledDelayMillis` milliseconds have elapsed since the processor was created or the previous export completed, or when the queue contains `maxExportBatchSize` or more spans.

 **Configurable parameters:**

 * `exporter` - the exporter where the spans are pushed.
 * `maxQueueSize` - the maximum queue size.
 After the size is reached spans are dropped.
 The default value is `2048`.
-* `scheduledDelayMillis` - the delay interval in milliseconds between two consecutive exports.
+* `scheduledDelayMillis` - the maximum delay interval in milliseconds between two consecutive exports.
 The default value is `5000`.
 * `exportTimeoutMillis` - how long the export can run before it is cancelled.
   The default value is `30000`.
 * `maxExportBatchSize` - the maximum batch size of every export.
 It must be smaller or equal to `maxQueueSize`.
+If the queue reaches `maxExportBatchSize` a batch will be exported even if `scheduledDelayMillis` milliseconds have not elapsed.
 The default value is `512`.

 ## Span Exporter